 Since February is Heart Health Month, I’m curious to know more about my dog’s risk for heart problems.
 What are some signs of heart disease in my dog?

-• Rapid tiring: If you take your dog out for his usual walk and you notice that he does not want to walk the usual mile, but instead stops at the third or fourth block, sits down and pants, this may mean he is tiring sooner than he used to.
-This could be a sign of what vets call, “poor exercise tolerance.”
-There are several reasons for such lack of exercise tolerance, however, weakening of the heart muscle from heart disease is high on the list, and should be investigated.
+- Rapid tiring: If you take your dog out for his usual walk and you notice that he does not want to walk the usual mile, but instead stops at the third or fourth block, sits down and pants, this may mean he is tiring sooner than he used to.
+This could be a sign of what vets call “poor exercise tolerance.”
+There are several reasons for such lack of exercise tolerance, but weakening of the heart muscle from heart disease is high on the list and should be investigated.

 Do you have a question for Tabby?
 If so, email her at firstname.lastname@example.org.

 This 3-year-old mixed breed is a showstopper in the looks department, with a head-turning temperament to match.
 Hansel has wonderful manners and would love to find a forever home with humans who work from home and even another dog to hang out with.
 The dog park is Hansel’s idea of heaven, so someone willing to go on adventures with this boy would be the ideal candidate.
 To follow the breadcrumb trail to this handsome boy, go to www.friends4life.org for more information.